No-ball: 1900s

 A 1912 revision ruled that the batter could not be stumped from a no-ball.
-This caused difficulty until 1947 when he distinction between 'run out' and 'stumped' was clarified.
+This caused difficulty until 1947 when the distinction between 'run out' and 'stumped' was clarified.

 The 1947 code removed the requirement for the bowler's back foot to be on the ground behind the bowling crease at the moment of delivery.
 The change codified general umpiring practice, as the judgement had proved difficult to make.

 Until 1963, a no-ball was called when the bowler's back foot landed over the bowling crease (which is why the bowling crease was so called), exactly as in 1774.
 But it was felt that the tallest fast bowlers, able to bowl legally with their front foot well over the popping crease, were gaining too great an advantage.
 Bowlers also became skilled in dragging their back foot.
 The change in the Law led to an increase in no-balls: in the 1962–63 series between Australia and England there were 5 no-balls; in the series between the two teams three years later there were 25.

 Until 1957, there was no limitation on fielders behind square on the leg side.
 The change is often attributed to the desire to thwart bodyline, but the Bodyline Controversy was in 1933.
 The conservative instincts of cricket, and the intervention of World War II, may have been factors in the delay, but as the bodyline article explains, there was more than one reason for the change.
 Initially a no-ball under "Experimental Note 3 to Law 44" was confined to first class cricket (including all international cricket) and became part of the Laws of Cricket as Law 41.2 in 1980.